Codecademy/docs/content/swift/concepts/arrays/terms/first/first.md

 The `.first()` method takes one argument:

-- `predicate`, a [closure](https://www.codecademy.com/resources/docs/swift/closures) that takes an element of the sequence as its argument and returns a Boolean value indicating whether the element is a match.
+- `condition`, a [closure](https://www.codecademy.com/resources/docs/swift/closures) that takes an element of the array as its argument and returns a Boolean value indicating whether the element is a match.

-> **Note:** If there is no element that satisfies the predicate `nil` is returned.
+> **Note:** If there is no element that fulfills the condition `nil` is returned.

 ## Example